pashifika/go-libjpeg/README.md

 - Raw JPEG decoding in YCbCr color.
 - Decoding with color conversion into RGB/RGBA (RGBA conversion is only supported with libjpeg-turbo).
 - Scaled decoding.
-- Encoding from some color models (YCbCr, RGB and RGBA).
+- Encoding from some color models (YCbCr, RGB, RGBA and NRGBA).

 ## Benchmark